paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Section 4(10) of the Office of Federal Procurement Policy Act, referred to in subsec. (e)(1), which was classified to section 403(10) of former Title 41, Public Contracts, was repealed and reenacted as sections 108 and 115 of Title 41, Public Contracts, by Pub.
 L. 111–350, §§ 3, 7(b), Jan.
 4, 2011, 124 Stat.
 3677, 3855.

 #### Codification
-Section was formerly classified to section 415a–5 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+Section was formerly classified to [section 415a–5 of this title](./chapter-015-national-security.md#section-415a-5) prior to editorial reclassification and renumbering as this section.

-<a id="section-3106"></a>
+<a id="section-3105a"></a>
-## § 3106.
+## § 3105a.
 Intelligence community business system transformation
 **(a) Limitation on obligation of funds**

 (1) Subject to paragraph (3), no funds appropriated to any element of the intelligence community may be obligated for an intelligence community business system transformation that will have a total cost in excess of $3,000,000 unless—